11 Yoga Poses To Help You Balance Your Root Chakra

-When working with this chakra in yoga poses—and life in general—it’s essential for us to pay attention so that we can learn how best to take care of ourselves: mentally and physically.
+When working with this chakra in yoga poses—and life in general—we must pay attention to learn how best to take care of ourselves mentally and physically.

 Where Exactly Is My Root Chakra?

-While you may already know that the chakra system is associated with specific areas of the body, likely, you haven’t given much thought to exactly where those places are.
+While you may already know that the chakra system is associated with specific body areas, you likely haven’t given much thought to exactly where those places are.
 To help you get your practice off to a great start, here’s a quick guide on how to locate them:

 - The Muladhara chakra is located at the base of the spine, between the anus and genitals.
 It is also known as your first (or root) chakra because it represents stability—the foundation upon which all other energy centers are built.

-- To find this spot on yourself, place both hands on your perineum (the area just below where your legs meet), or “tailbone.”
+- To find this spot on yourself, place both hands on your perineum (the area below where your legs meet) or “tailbone.”
 You can also look directly below those two points for a slight indentation that marks where this foundational energy center lies.
-When practicing any asanas for this chakra, try not to move too much or shift around in your seat; instead, try sitting still so that all of these exercises will have a maximum effect!
+When practicing asanas for this chakra, try not to move too much or shift around in your seat; instead, try sitting still so that these exercises will have a maximum effect!